The Picard group of the universal moduli space of vector bundles on stable curves

-If we remove the word ''freely'' from the assertions, the above theorems hold also in the genus two case.
+The above theorems are a collection of the major results of this work.
+For the proof of Theorem \ref{pic}, resp. \ref{picred}, see page \pageref{proofpic}, resp. \pageref{proofpicred}.
+If we remove the word ''freely'', they hold also in the genus two case for some of the open substacks in the assertions.
 This will be shown in appendix \ref{genus2}, together with an explicit description of the relations among the generators.
 We sketch the strategy of the proofs of the Theorems \ref{pic} and \ref{picred}.
 First, in \S\ref{indipendece}, we will prove that the boundary line bundles are linearly independent.
-Since the stack $\CVc$ is smooth and it contains quasi-compact open substacks which are "large enough" and admit a presentation as quotient stacks, we have a natural exact sequence of groups
+Since the stack $\CVc$ is smooth and contains quasi-compact open substacks which are "large enough" and admit a presentation as quotient stacks, we have a natural exact sequence of groups

-In Theorem \ref{indbou}, we show that such sequence is also left exact.
+In Theorem \ref{indbou}, we show that this sequence is also left exact.
 The strategy that we will use is the same as the one of Arbarello-Cornalba for $\CMg$ in \cite{AC87} and the generalization for $\CJc$ done by Melo-Viviani in \cite{MV}.
 More precisely, we will construct morphisms $B\to\CVc$ from irreducible smooth projective curves $B$ and we show that the intersection matrix between these test curves and the boundary line bundles on $\CVc$ is non-degenerate.\\ Furthermore, since the homomorphism of Picard groups induced by the rigidification morphism $\nu_{r,d}:\CVc\to\CVr$ is injective and it sends the boundary line bundles of $\CVr$ to the boundary line bundles of $\CVc$, we see that also the boundary line bundles in the rigidification $\CVr$ are linearly independent (see Corollary \ref{boundrig}).
 In other words we have an exact sequence: